FIRST-YEAR COMPOSITION

 ENGL 100: Composition is the standard three-credit course.

 ENGL 100H: Honors Composition is a three-credit course for Honors students.
-This course is open to students who score 670 or above on the SAT-V. Honors identification required.
+Honors identification required.

-ENGL 110: ESL Composition is a four-credit course for students who are English-language learners.
+ENGL 110: ESL Composition is a four-credit course for students who are English-language or dual-language learners.

 For more information, please contact: Director- Dr. Tanya Olson olsont@umbc.edu; Assistant Director- Carol Fitzpatrick cfitzpat@umbc.edu